 This is a real and present danger in retirement.
 God created us all with an intrinsic need for work – to provide for our families and also to productively contribute to the world around us.
 Once you leave your full-time career, you may find yourself adrift in the absence of those challenges and opportunities.
 Because of our tendency to seek identity and purpose in our work, retirement can leave a huge void.
 Work provides fulfillment on multiple levels so it can be a big loss in retirement, especially if you have to leave work earlier than planned due to a forced layoff or for health reasons.

 Suggestions: Your work is important, but the Bible makes it clear that we cannot find our true identities in our work.
-Our identity comes from the fact that we are children of God and disciples of Jesus Christ (1 Peter 2:9; 1 John 3:1-2).
+Our identity comes from being children of God and disciples of Jesus Christ (1 Peter 2:9; 1 John 3:1-2).
 That does not change no matter what season of life we are in.
 If you continue to wholeheartedly pursue your relationship with Christ and Gospel mission in the context of your local church, you will find real meaning and significance in your life.
 Of course, you can also find other productive activities to pursue; some may even choose to start a small business or take some part-time work.
 But even those will eventually come to an end.
 What will endure is your union with, and identity in, Christ – you can live in the good of that until the very end (1Cor.6:17; 12:27).

 2. Medical problems can consume a disproportionately high percentage of retirement income.

 As you age, you are more likely to have medical problems.
 No matter what you do to try to preserve your health, aging will eventually take its toll (1Cor.15:42; 2Cor.4:16).
 And unfortunately, some medical problems can be very severe and can take a huge bite out of your retirement savings.
 And don’t forget about the possibility of long-term care expenses.
 Health and long-term care costs are rising faster than inflation in general with no end in sight.
-A study by Fidelity Investments suggests that a retired couple will spend an average of $275,000 in today’s dollars for health care expenses in retirement.
-That includes Medicare and supplement premiums and also out of pocket expenses.

 Suggestions: In Scripture, you can find help and encouragement on how to maintain good health (Prov.17:22; 1Cor.10:31; 1Tim.4:8).
 You can also pray and trust God for health and healing when you are sick (3 John 1:2).
-But you must also accept that fact that you will not always enjoy good health and learn to rejoice in the midst of physical limitations or suffering knowing that your ultimate goal is to remain faithful to the end (Romans 5:3-5).
+But you must also accept the fact that you will not always enjoy good health and learn to rejoice in the midst of physical limitations or suffering knowing that your ultimate goal is to remain faithful to the end (Romans 5:3-5).

 3. The government isn’t going to take care of you, and your family may be unwilling or unable to.

-Social Security was never intended to be the primary source of retirement income for the majority of retirees.
-It was designed to be a safety-net to prevent older people from being without the bare essentials once they left the workforce for good.
-Currently, a couple who earns less than $50,000 per year will likely receive about 40 percent of that in Social Security.
-For a higher-earning couple making $100,000 per year, the percentage falls to approximately 25% (notice that benefits don’t increase in direct proportion to earnings).
-The average benefit for recipients at full retirement age was recently $1,358/month.
-Social Security isn’t going away anytime soon, but it is highly probable that the government will decrease benefits sometime in the future.
+Currently, a couple earning less than $50,000 per year will likely receive about 40 percent of that amount in Social Security.
+For a higher-earning couple making $100,000 per year, the percentage falls to approximately 25-30% (notice that benefits don’t increase in direct proportion to earnings).
+Social Security isn’t going away anytime soon, but it is highly probable that the government will need to make adjustments—possibly increasing the full retirement age, means-testing benefits, or adjusting the formula—sometime in the future to ensure the program’s solvency.

 Although the Bible talks about caring for family members, you should not assume they will be in a position to help should you need it.
 1Tim.5:8 says that someone who does not take care of their family is worse than an unbeliever.
 However, that verse seems mainly concerned with heads of households and their immediate family.
 There is also the commandment to honor fathers and mothers.
 But most people don’t want to be a burden to their family.
 In fact, better to be able to be a blessing to your children in your later years rather than add to their financial overhead.
 Plus, they need to be saving for their retirement.